Parotid Duct Obstruction

 WHAT YOU SHOULD KNOW:

-Follow up with your primary healthcare provider or a specialist as directed:
+Follow up with your PHP or ENT specialist as directed:

 Write down your questions so you remember to ask them during your visits.

 Contact your PHP or ENT specialist if: